 One aspect that has changed a lot in Portugal in recent years is the number of schools that have produced good results, even in difficult social environments.
 This has happened without a great deal of investment or major policies from government.
 I honestly believe that the trends seen in schools like Carcavelos will become more frequent and that the number of schools capable of achieving these standards will increase.
 A change is happening, albeit quietly.
 By the time we notice it, it will already have happened.

-More than the policies implemented by any government, what is really happening is that there is a motivation within school communities and their surroundings, which might include companies and associations, etc., based on the idea that school can change a person's life.
+Rather than the policies implemented by any government, change is being driven by a real sense of motivation within school communities and their surroundings, including companies and associations, etc., based on the idea that school can change a person's life.